Art History

 • At some point during the dissertation stage, students will present their work to the faculty and students at a colloquium in an appropriate format and at a time to be determined by the supervisor in consultation with the Director of Graduate Studies.

 • Normal timeline through the program: By the end of Year 1, students should have completed all course requirements for the degree.
-By the end of the following year of registration, students should satisfy any remaining requirements, select a thesis committee, pass the comprehensive examination, and submit a thesis proposal.
-Thereafter, the candidate selects a member of the thesis committee to be the thesis supervisor and begins work on their thesis.
+By the end of the following year of registration, students should satisfy any remaining requirements, establish a dissertation supervisory committee, pass the comprehensive examination, and submit a dissertation proposal.
+Thereafter, the candidate begins work on their dissertation.

 Mode of Delivery: In person